akshaygangadhar99/22122103-MDS273L-JAVA/Lab 5/README.md

 - ljust()
 - rjust()

-These functionality of these methods are rather self-explanatory, as they are named after their Python counterparts, and are built for the exact same usage.
+The functionality of these methods are rather self-explanatory, as they are named after their Python counterparts, and are built for the exact same usage.
 - The center() function is used to center-justify a string for a user-defined width
 - The ljust() function is used to left-justify a string for a user-defined width
 - The rjust() function is used to right-justify a string for a user-defined width